 Other constituents discovered in the plant with known anti-cancer activity include flavonoids, tannins, triterpenes, and saponins, which were all deemed to be in highest concentrations in the leaf extract .
 It was specifically noted in this study that the leaf extract did not contain any alkaloids, which have been given distinction as medicinally important in relation to T. cacao and have been used for hundreds of years medicinally, but are known to produce cytotoxic effects on normal cells .
 The alkaloids are mainly present in the seeds however .

-Due to the above mentioned studies, it may be interpreted that the leaf extract of T. cacao possesses the strongest anti-cancer activity, while also maintaining the lowest chance of toxicity from the plant.
+The aforementioned research may be interpreted that the leaf extract of T. cacao possesses the most potent anti-cancer activity, while also maintaining the lowest chance of toxicity from the plant.

 Theobromine has been studied for its effects to increase serum HDL cholesterol (aka good cholesterol) .
 The “oxidative modification process” describes the process by which the lipids and proteins of vessel walls, and LDL (aka bad cholesterol) is oxidized early in the disease process, leading to atherosclerosis, which is associated closely in cardiac disease .
 Cocoa has been shown to address this process in various ways, through antioxidant support, as well as immunomodulatory effects which influence cytokines and thusly, the inflammation associated with them, effectively working against the progression of this disease process .